 You can also add essential oil to your water for steam inhalation or a diffuser.

 Or, enjoy a piping hot cup of peppermint tea.
-Find some good options for purchase here.

 Though echinacea is a classic cold remedy and immune-booster, its benefits can also carry over to helping nasal polyp symptoms.